Hålogaland Fotballkrets

 The Hålogaland Fotballkrets (Hålogaland Football Association) is one of the 18 district organisations of the Norwegian Football Federation.
 It administers lower tier football in the traditional district of Sør-Troms, Ofoten, Lofoten and most of Vesterålen.

 Background

-Hålogaland Fotballkrets, is the governing body for football in the traditional district of Hålogaland, which covers parts of counties Nordland and Troms og Finnmark.
+Hålogaland Fotballkrets, is the governing body for football in the traditional district of Hålogaland, which covers parts of counties Nordland and Troms.
 The Association currently has 61 member clubs.
 Based in Harstad, the Association's chairman is Frank Johnsen.

 Affiliated Members

 The following 61 clubs are affiliated to the Hålogaland Fotballkrets: